MarinnaPereira/tea-point/README.md

 - Products: View detailed information and images for each tea product.
 - Order Confirmation: Receive confirmation of your tea order.
 - Payment: Securely complete your purchase with various payment options.
-- Social Integration: Share your favorite teas on social media platforms.
+- Social Integration: Connect with us on social media
+- Newsletter Subscription: Subscribe to our newsletter for updates and promotions.
 - 404 Not Found Page: Custom page for handling invalid routes.

 ### Dependencies

-- TEA POINT relies on the following dependencies:
+TEA POINT relies on the following dependencies:

-* react: JavaScript library for building user interfaces.
+- [react](https://reactjs.org/): JavaScript library for building user interfaces.
-* react-router-dom: Declarative routing for React applications.
+- [react-router-dom](https://reactrouter.com/web/guides/quick-start): Declarative routing for React applications.
-* other-dependency: Brief description of the dependency and its functionality.
+- [Tailwind CSS](https://tailwindcss.com/): A utility-first CSS framework for rapidly building custom designs.
+- [react-icons/fa](https://react-icons.github.io/react-icons/): FontAwesome icons made available as React components.

-## Contributing
+### Contributing

-### We welcome contributions to improve TEA POINT!
+#### We welcome contributions to improve TEA POINT!
 To contribute, follow these steps:

 1. Fork the repository.
 2. Create a new branch (git checkout -b feature/improvement).